If you’re wondering which online course platform will come on top in a Podia vs Teachable comparison, this article has all the answers for you.

 Let’s see what the individual plans offer.

-For complete beginners, the Basic plan starts at $29/month (billed annually) and offers courses, membership site, coaching product, website builder, and custom domain support and allows up to 2 admin-level users.
+For complete beginners, the Basic plan starts at $39/month (billed annually) and offers 5 published products of courses, coaching and downloads, and custom domains.

 But there’s a 5% transaction fee on top of the payment processing fee on every sale.

 The Pro plan is designed for the more professional course creators looking to grow their business.
-It costs $99/month (billed annually) and there are no transaction fees in this plan.
+It costs $119/month (billed annually) and there are no transaction fees in this plan.

 Teachable’s Business plan offers the best of its features and gives you everything to scale your e-learning business to greater heights.

-It costs $249/month (billed annually) and offers advanced theme customization, bulk enrollments, priority support, and various other advanced features.
+It costs $499/month (billed annually) and offers advanced theme customization, bulk enrollments, priority support, and various other advanced features.

 In my opinion, Teachable’s premium plans are quite affordable, especially when you consider the features on offer if you’re a complete beginner or even a Pro plan user looking for faster growth.